dynamoose/dynamoose/docs/api/Scan.md

 Dynamoose provides the ability to scan a model by using the `Model.scan` function.
 This function acts as a builder to construct your scan with the appropriate settings before executing it (`scan.exec`).

+*Please note:* The Scan operation operates on your entire table.
+For tables of real size, this can quickly use up all of your Read Capacity.
+If you're using it in your application's critical path, it will be very slow in returning a response to your users.
+The best option is not never use `scan()` unless you know what you are doing!

 ## Model.scan([filter])

 This is the basic entry point to construct a scan request.
 The filter property is optional and can either be an object or a string representing the key you which to first filter on.
 In the event you don't pass in any parameters and don't call any other methods on the scan object it will scan with no filters or options.